MicrosoftDocs/architecture-center/docs/cloud-adoption/plan/suggested-skills.md

   - **Govern:** Gain the skills needed to govern the cloud environment.
   - **Manage:** Gain the skills needed to manage a cloud environment.

-Each of the preceding learning paths share learning opportunities across multiple media types to maximize knowledge acquisition.
+Each of the previous learning paths shares learning opportunities across multiple media types to maximize knowledge acquisition.